-LAS VEGAS -- IT industry giant IBM plans to roll out NoSQL technology inside of its flagship DB2 database management system early next year, according to Curt Cotner, the company's vice president and chief technology
+LAS VEGAS -- IT industry giant IBM plans to roll out NoSQL technology inside of its flagship DB2 database management system early next year, according to Curt Cotner, the company's vice president and chief technology officer for database servers.

 The move comes in response to growing customer demand for NoSQL technology, said Cotner, who spoke yesterday during a keynote address at IBM's Information On Demand 2011 conference here.